Privacy notice for oxfordrisk.tech

-We are Oxford Risk Research & Analysis Ltd, a company based in the UK that helps harness the power of behavioural finance and technology to enable advisers and investors to make the best decisions more effectively.
+We are Oxford Risk Research & Analysis Ltd, a company based in the UK that builds software for wealth managers and financial advisers, to help investors to make better decisions.
+We were founded by academics at the University of Oxford, but now we run largely independently.
 Our company number is 04571309, and our registered address is 57 Woodstock Road, Oxford, OX2 6HJ.

-If you would like to get in touch, please email firstname.lastname@example.org we will be happy to help you.
+If you would like to get in touch about anything in this notice, please email firstname.lastname@example.org and we will be happy to help you.

 Purpose and legal basis for processing

-Your adviser/investment provider acts as the data controller in our relationship with them, and we process data on their instruction.
-Therefore, we keep your data until your adviser/investment provider tells us to delete it.
-Usually this means we will hold onto your data for 5 years after you end your relationship with the adviser/investment provider, to help them satisfy their record-keeping obligations.
+Your adviser is the controller of your data, and we process it according to their instructions.
+This means we keep your data until your adviser tells us to delete it.
+Usually this means we will hold onto your data for as long as you keep seeing your adviser, and then for 7 years after you end your relationship with them (because they have a legal obligation to preserve your records for that long).

 What are your rights?

 You have the right to see the data we hold about you.
-Please contact your adviser/investment provider and ask them to initiate a subject access request on your behalf.
-Please note that because the data we hold about you is pseudonymised, it will be impossible for us to locate your data without the help of your adviser/investment provider.
+Please contact your adviser and ask them to initiate a “subject access request” on your behalf.

 You have the right to correct or augment any data that is inaccurate or incomplete.
-You can ask your adviser/investment provider to rectify any of the information we hold, or you may be able to rectify errors yourself while completing our questionnaires.
-Please note that because the data we hold about you is pseudonymised, it will be impossible for us to locate your data without the help of your adviser/investment provider.
+You can ask your adviser to rectify any of the information we hold, or you may be able to rectify errors yourself while completing our questionnaires.

-You have the right to ask us to erase the information we hold about you, however this right may be trumped by your adviser’s and/or investment provider’s legal obligations to maintain complete records.
-You should discuss data erasure with your adviser/investment provider for more information.
-Please note that because the data we hold about you is pseudonymised, it will be impossible for us to locate your data without the help of your adviser/investment provider.
+You have the right to ask us to erase the information we hold about you, however this right may be overridden by your adviser’s legal obligations to maintain complete records.

 Do we use any data processors?